 Health and safety

 We all have a responsibility for health and safety at the College.
-The College is responsible for ensuring that at all times a safe environment is provided and students and guests have a responsibility for behaving in a reasonable manner at all times.
-As part of providing a safe environment the College operates a number of policies and procedures and students should ensure that they are familiar with and abide by them.
+The College is responsible for always ensuring that a safe environment is provided, and students and guests have a responsibility for always behaving in a reasonable manner.
+As part of providing a safe environment the College operates several policies and procedures and students should ensure that they are familiar with and abide by them.
 The College’s Health and Safety video can be watched on our website: www.kellogg.ox.ac.uk/kellogg-college-experience/accommodation/ and a summary of the key elements is set out below.

 The College makes an analysis of the risk of such events as fire, outbreak of disease or major breakdown and develops procedures for dealing with them.
 The analysis and the procedures are documented and are available for inspection by students, subject to data protection legislation and assessed security risks.

 The Head of Facilities Management is responsible to the Domestic Bursar not only for maintaining the buildings but also for electrical safety, the fire and intruder alarm systems and fire-fighting appliances.
 Any malfunction of fire-fighting or security equipment should be reported immediately to the Head of Facilities Management via firstname.lastname@example.org

 Explosives and Firearms